Irrelon/ForerunnerDB/readme.md

 # ForerunnerDB - A NoSQL JSON Document DB
 ForerunnerDB is developed by [Irrelon Software Limited](http://www.irrelon.com/), a UK registered company.
 ## Version 1.3.9 (15th April 2015)

 ## What is ForerunnerDB
 ForerunnerDB is a NoSQL JavaScript database.
 It supports the same query language as MongoDB and runs on browsers and Node.js.

 ## What is ForerunnerDB's Primary Use Case?
 ForerunnerDB was created primarily to allow web application developers to easily store, query and manipulate JSON data in the browser via a simple query language.
 It provides the ability to store data passed by an API to the front-end and query it throughout your application making handling JSON data client-side significantly easier.

 Furthermore, if you use the optional data-binding module, changes to your JSON data stored in ForerunnerDB are automatically propagated to the DOM.
+The data binding system in ForerunnerDB is state-of-the-art, high performance and supports features like partial updates.

-Some web application frameworks provide similar functionality which is why data-binding is an optional module.
+Some web application frameworks provide similar functionality which is why data-binding is an optional module that you can choose to include on a per-app basis as you choose.

 Many web applications take data from an API and then represent that on screen to the user.
 ForerunnerDB allows you to sort that data and filter it so that you don't have to make API calls whenever you want data in a different order or filtered by specific fields and values.

 ## Demo